 - TEAS Plus ($250 per trademark class) – The Plus form is the least expensive option by far, but also carries several additional requirements for filing.
 Notably, you’ll have to accurately select your goods/services listing, communicate exclusively through your email and the online TEAS system, and provide additional information on your application form.

-- TEAS Standard ($350 per trademark class) – The Standard form is a cheaper version of the Regular form.
+- TEAS Standard ($350 per trademark class) – The Standard form is a slightly more version of the Plus form.
 You should only use this form if (1) you are willing to communicate exclusively through your email and the online TEAS system, BUT (2) you don’t want to (or can’t) select your goods/services listing, or you don’t have the information needed to complete the required fields in the Plus form.

 TEAS Plus vs. TEAS Standard: Which Should I Use?